luvogels/s2t-evals/README.md

-# evals
+# s2t-evals

-Framework for testing transcription quality
+A very simple framework for testing transcription quality